Waltika/CitizenX/CITIZENX-ARCHITECTURE-SUMMARY.md

 ### Key Components
 1. **Hooks**:
    - `useUserProfile.ts`: Manages user authentication, DID generation, and profile creation/update.
 Stores the DID and private key in `chrome.storage.local`, caches `currentDID` in `localStorage`, and persists profiles in Gun.js (`user_<did>/profile` and `profiles` nodes).
 Supports setting a `primaryServer` URL for advanced users.
    - `useAnnotations.ts`: Manages annotation creation, storage, and retrieval.
 Stores annotations in a Gun.js node (`annotations`) and supports real-time updates.
 Includes client-side ownership checks for writes.
+Improved profile fetching to handle real-time updates, fixing the "Unknown" author issue.
    - `useStorage.ts`: Initializes the Gun.js instance and handles database operations.

 2. **Components**:
    - `AnnotationUI.tsx`: The main UI component for the side panel, rendering the annotation list, profile modal, and import/export UI.
 Uses `useUserProfile` and `useAnnotations` hooks.
 Includes a settings menu (⚙️ icon) with options for authentication, sign-out, export/import identity, and setting a primary server for advanced users.
    - `AnnotationList.tsx`: Displays a list of annotations and comments for the current page, looking up user profiles by DID.
-Handles sharing functionality.
+Handles sharing functionality and comment collapsing.
+Fixed comment deletion by ensuring `onDeleteComment` is passed correctly and only renders `CommentList` when the prop is available.
    - `Comment.tsx`: Renders individual comments within annotations, displaying user info.

 3. **Storage**: